 Queer & Trans Artists of Color Leadership Residency

-Quarterly Community Days
+Participation in Quarterly SAFEhouse Community Days

 Work Groups (as needed)

-3 social art activities
+3 social arts activities

-4-6 hours of rehearsal space per week
+3-6 hours of rehearsal space per week

-Keys - 24 hour access
+Keys - 24-hour access

-Monthly Coaching/Creative Planning Sessions
+Monthly Mentoring/Creative Planning Sessions

 Quarterly Professional Development Workshops